Search News Posts

-9.6 The Annual Accounts shall be independently reviewed by a member of a recognized professional body before the AGM, next following the end of the relevant financial year.
+9.6 The Annual Accounts shall be independently reviewed by a member of a recognized professional body before the National Annual General Meeting next, following the end of the relevant financial year.

-10.2 All Club AGMs to take place before 30th April, so that the Directory can be circulated to all clubs as soon as possible in the Association year.
+10.2 All Club Annual General Meetings to take place before 30th April, so that the Directory can be circulated to all clubs as soon as possible in the Association year.

-10.4 That on receipt of an application to affiliate from a group of Circlers or Ex-circlers, where an affiliated Tangent Club is known to exist, the National Executive should courteously extend the opportunity for the existing club to express their views.
+10.4 On receipt of an application to affiliate from a group of Circlers or Ex-circlers, where an affiliated Tangent Club is known to exist, the National Executive should courteously extend the opportunity for the existing club to express their views.

 At the AGM in 2014 it was agreed that NATC would become a founder member of TCI.

 History was made on 3 May 2014 when TCI was chartered with 5 founder countries taking part in the Charter Celebration at Korsor in Denmark – Cyprus, Denmark, Great Britain, Norway and Sweden.
 The Charter Celebration ceremony was chaired by Gill Preston, National President 2010-11.
-Sue Marlow, National President 2012-13, read out the Aims & Objectives and the Charter was signed on behalf of NATC by Karen Durie, Immediate Past President 2014-15, and Alex Voller, Vice President 2014-15.
+Sue Marlow, National President 2012-13, read out the Aims & Objectives and the Charter was signed on behalf of NATC by Karen Durie, National President 2014-15, and Alex Voller, National President 2015 -16.
 Jan Dowling, National President 2011-12, acted as Minutes Secretary.

-The Founder Board members of TCI are the IROs of the Tangent Clubs in the founding countries.
-Officers of TCI will be chosen from the Founder Board members with Karen Durie volunteering to be Founder Treasurer.
+The Founder Board members of TCI were the IROs of the Tangent Clubs in the founding countries.
+Officers of TCI were be chosen from the Founder Board members with Past President Karen Durie serving as Founder Treasurer.